polks93/obstacle_simulation/README.md

 ## Features

-- **Ship-Like Obstacles**: Model ship obstacles with realistic geometry.
-- **Inflation Support**: Generate inflated boundaries for collision avoidance.
+- **Ship-Like Obstacles**:  Generate obstacles in the form of polygons to recreate the shape of a ship's hull in 2D.
 - **LiDAR Simulation**: Simulate LiDAR sensors to detect obstacles and segments.
+The ship's perimeter is represented by specialized `ShipSegment` objects, which are used for intersection calculations and tracking detected segments.
-- **Collision Detection**: Identify collisions between obstacles and cirular entities
+- **Collision Detection**:  Identify collisions between an obstacle and an entity defined by a circular footprint.
 - **Customizable Transformations**: Rotate, translate, and reposition obstacles dynamically.

 ## Installation